- West Wycombe

 Yes, there is an onsite restaurant and snacks are available.

-Hellfire Caves has not told us if they are fully wheelchair friendly.
+No, Hellfire Caves is not wheelchair friendly.

 Please note due to the nature of the caves and the width of the tunnels, the Hellfire Caves are unsuitable for pushchairs and wheelchairs.
 They do however provide pushchair parking and baby slings for your convenience.